ilai-deutel/kibi/README.md

 `kibi` provides additional features:
 - Support for UTF-8 characters
+- Compatible with Windows
 - Command to jump to a given row/column
-- Handle window resize
+- Handle window resize (UNIX only)
 - Parsing configuration files: global editor configuration, language-specific syntax highlighting configuration
 - Display line numbers on the left of the screen; display file size in the status bar
 - Syntax highlighting: multi-line strings
-- "Save as" prompt when no file name has been provided
+- *Save as* prompt when no file name has been provided
 - Command to duplicate the current row
 - Memory safety, thanks to Rust!
 - Many bug fixes